tdv/redis-cpp/README.md

 - publish / subscribe
 - pure core in C++ for the RESP
 - extensible transport
-- header only library if it's necessary
+- header-only library if it's necessary
 - minimal dependencies
 - various levels of usage

 # Compiler and OS
-It has compiled and tested within gcc 9.2.1 on Ubuntu 19.10.
+This has compiled and tested within gcc 9.2.1 on Ubuntu 19.10.
 You might try other compiler or OS.

 **NOTE**
-All code is cross-platform.
+All code is a cross-platform code.

 # Dependencies
-- Boost (only for using with built-in transport implementation).
+- Boost (only for using with built-in implementation of transport).

 # Build and install